yamakoud/nislike/README.md

 ## Contribution

-If you have any idea, opinion, discussion theme, etc, Please give tell me by opening an issue.
+If you have any idea, opinion, discussion theme, etc, Please tell me by opening an issue.
 I'd happy to hear your thought.